timkelty/pi.reegion_select.ee_addon/README.markdown

 Value for the "class" attribute of the <select> menu.

+`show=""`

+A pipe delimited list of values to show.

+`null_divider="false"`

+Include a divider option with a null value.
+Defaults to "true".

 Insipiration from - and props to - Nathan Pitman's [UK Counties Select and US States Select plugins](http://expressionengine.com/forums/viewthread/94799/), and Bridging Unit's [Countries Select plugin](http://expressionengine.com/forums/viewthread/106803/).